-When working for Bluestones Medical, our Medical Marvels are expected to follow the below during all assignments:
+When working for Bluestones Medical, our Marvels are expected to follow the below during all assignments:

 - 1. You must abide by all policies, procedures, and codes of practice laid down by the company. - 2.
-You must act with honesty, integrity, and show respect for clients' property. - 3.
-You are expected to carry out duties that promote and safeguard the client's/patient's health, wellbeing, and interests.
-This must include informing their immediate supervisor or manager of any perceived or suspected deterioration in a client's physical, social, or mental condition. - 4.
-It is always expected that respect and the safeguard of the privacy of clients and patients are shown.
-Confidential information must not be disclosed to any third party without the written consent of the client or appointed advocate unless it is considered to be in the best interest of the patient's health and well-being or is required for compliance with the law.
+You must act with honesty, integrity, and show respect for client/patients' property. - 3.
+You are expected to carry out duties that promote and safeguard the client/ patient's/patient's health, wellbeing, and interests.
+This must include informing their immediate supervisor or manager of any perceived or suspected deterioration in a client/patient's physical, social, or mental condition. - 4.
+It is always expected that respect and the safeguard of the privacy of client/patients and patients are shown.
+Confidential information must not be disclosed to any third party without the written consent of the client/patient or appointed advocate unless it is considered to be in the best interest of the patient's health and well-being or is required for compliance with the law.
 In these latter cases, matters must always be referred directly to Bluestones Medical management. - 5.
 You must not be involved in any action that may prejudice the service or damage the reputation of Bluestones Medical. - 6.
-You must respect the dignity and independence of the client and patients to make informed choices regarding his/her care and welfare. - 7.
+You must respect the dignity and independence of the client/patient and patients to make informed choices regarding their care and welfare. - 7.
 You must not discriminate on the grounds of age, race or ethnic origin, creed, colour, religion, political affiliation, disability or impairments, marital status, parenthood, sexual gender, or sexual orientation.
-The values, customs, and religious/spiritual beliefs of each client must be respected. - 8.
-You must act professionally with respect to the relationship with the client.
-It is recognised that close relationships can develop between workers and clients but workers should be mindful of the need to preserve the professional nature of the relationship.
+The values, customs, and religious/spiritual beliefs of each client/patient must be respected. - 8.
+You must act professionally with respect to the relationship with the client/patient.
+It is recognised that close relationships can develop between workers and client/ patients but workers should be mindful of the need to preserve the professional nature of the relationship. - 9.
+You have a duty to ensure that each client/patient is aware of the company's complaints procedure.